Sonny & Cher: 1970–1977: TV success, Cher goes solo and divorce

+In 1972, Sonny and Cher bought actor Tony Curtis' Owlwood Estate—a 12,600-square-foot Tuscan-style mansion in Holmby Hills, Los Angeles—for $750,000.
+Although their professional collaboration was successful, Cher later wrote in her memoir that Bono's controlling behavior left her feeling "trapped" in what she viewed as a "loveless marriage."
+In 1972, while the two were working in Las Vegas and Bono's mood swings had become increasingly difficult, Cher hit an emotional breaking point.
+She stood on her hotel balcony and briefly thought about ending her life as a way out of the marriage.

 By the third season of the Sonny & Cher Comedy Hour (1974), the marriage of Sonny and Cher was falling apart; the duo separated later that year.
-The show imploded, while still rating in the top 10.
-What followed was a very public divorce (finalized on June 26, 1975).
+The show imploded, while still rating in the top 10 and the couple had a highly publicized divorce.
 Cher won a Golden Globe Award for Best Performance By an Actress in a Television Series – Musical or Comedy for The Sonny & Cher Comedy Hour in 1974.

 Bono launched his own show, The Sonny Comedy Revue, in the fall of 1974, retaining the "Sonny and Cher" troupe of comedians and writers.
 Cher also announced plans to star in a new variety series of her own.
 Critics predicted that Bono would be the big winner with a solo comedy vehicle, and held little hope for Cher's more musical showcase.
 After only six weeks, however, Bono's show was abruptly canceled.

 The Cher show debuted as an elaborate, all-star television special on February 16, 1975, featuring Flip Wilson, Bette Midler, and special guest Elton John.
 Cloris Leachman and Jack Albertson both won Emmy Awards for their appearances as guest-stars a few weeks later, and the series received four additional Emmy nominations that year.
 The first season ranked in the Top 25 of the year-end ratings.

-As a result of the divorce, Sonny and Cher went their separate ways until Cher attended the opening of one of Bono's restaurants in something of a reconciliation.
+Sonny and Cher's divorce was finalized on June 26, 1975.
+As a result, they went their separate ways until Cher attended the opening of one of Bono's restaurants in something of a reconciliation.
 The Sonny & Cher Show returned in 1976, even though they were no longer married (the duo "reunited" with a humorous handshake).
-After struggling with low ratings through 1977, Sonny and Cher finally parted ways for good.
 In 1976, Mego Toys also released a line of toys and dolls, in the likeness of Sonny & Cher.
 The release of these fashion dolls coincided with the popularity of The Sonny & Cher Show.
+By 1977, the variety television genre was falling out of fashion, the show ended, and Sonny and Cher finally parted ways for good.